rail5/autobuild/README.md

 The above examples will build your packages *"my-debian-package"* and *"my-other-debian-package"* (as you've set them up in the CONFIG file) and then publish them to GitHub Release pages.

-The following example will build your package *locally* (without using the virtual build farm) and save the resulting build in /home/user:

 ```
 autobuild --local -p my-debian-package -o /home/user/
 ```

+The above example will build your package *locally* (without using the virtual build farm) and save the resulting build in /home/user

 See `autobuild --help`, `autobuild -h`, or `man autobuild` for a list of options and how to use them.